Commonly asked questions on the legal issues relating to religious discrimination in the workplace

 Key steps include:

-- Check recruitment processes aren’t open to discrimination on the basis of race.
-Take care in drafting and placing advertisements to avoid discrimination and stereotyping through language and images.
+Ensure recruitment and selection processes are fair and not open to discrimination on the basis of religion or philosophical belief.
+For example, take care in drafting advertisements to avoid discrimination and stereotyping through language and images and aim to attract candidates from diverse sources.
 Be sensitive when arranging dates for interviews.
 Indicate if any genuine Occupational Requirements apply.

-- Make sure appraisal and performance management processes aren’t biased and check that career paths and promotion and training opportunities are inclusive for all employees.
+Operate transparent and consistent appraisal and performance management processes and check that career paths and promotion and training opportunities are inclusive for all employees.

 Useful contacts and further reading